Cut through the misinformation and get to the facts on this page, dedicated to giving you reliable and true information about the COVID-19 vaccines.

 - No information will be sent via this system unless there is an upcoming County-run COVID-19 vaccination clinic that is currently accepting registrants.
 This means no one will get a notification until a County-run clinic has an active registration link.

-- Notification of an upcoming clinic will be made as soon as possible after the registration link becomes available, but due to large demand and small supply, registration slots typically are taken very fast.
+- Notification of an upcoming clinic will be made as soon as possible after the registration link becomes available.

 - Filling out this form and/or receiving a notification does not guarantee someone will receive vaccine.

-- Vaccines are currently only approved for use in people 16 years of age or older.
+- Vaccines are currently approved for use in people 18 years of age or older, except the Pfizer vaccine, which is available to people 12 and over.

 - Those who provide an email address will receive a notification email to that address, while those who provide a phone number will receive an automated voice message to that phone number (and a text, if possible).

-- At present, this notification system does not include info about COVID-19 vaccination events conducted by agencies, businesses, entities or municipalities other than Sullivan County Public Health Services.
+- This notification system does not include info about COVID-19 vaccination events conducted by agencies, businesses, entities or municipalities other than Sullivan County Public Health Services.

 - The information provided will be used only by authorized Sullivan County government offices, agencies and partners to contact people about upcoming vaccination opportunities.
 It will not be shared with unauthorized parties or the general public.